qp5/bowHip_app/README.md

 Tag calls: ★Star ✓Done  •In- process  →Followup...<br><br>

 ADDITIONAL FEATURES<br><br>

-߉ Appointments, Maps, Team collab
+ - Appointments, Maps, Team collab

-Attach pics & vids customer feedback.
+ - Attach pics & vids customer feedback.

-Track referrals sent/received to affiliate.
+ - Track referrals sent/received to affiliate.

-EasyMsgs send pre-written msgs
+ - EasyMsgs send pre-written msgs

-Calendar Shows your Tags and Appointments added from bowHip.
+ - Calendar Shows your Tags and Appointments added from bowHip.

-Other use cases
+**Other use cases**<br>
 When using phone to buy & sell stuff:

-a pet, a phone or computer, promoting stuff, shopping for insurances & other services. also -
+ - a pet, a phone or computer, promoting stuff, shopping for insurances & other services.

-Tag/rank calls that are potentials and were a purchase/sell is made.
+ - Tag/rank calls that are potentials and were a purchase/sell is made.

-works well for making temporary contacts.
+ - works well for making temporary contacts.

 Reward for first 500 github installers!
 <hr />